Delphboy/COMP530/README.md

 The project can be operated from a UI or via the command line via a CLI.

 - **Recommended:** Running the UI: `python src/main.py --gui`
-- Training a model via the CLI: `python src/main.py --train <directory of training set>`
+- Running an existing model on the dataset via the CLI: `python src/main.py --detect <location of the model .h5 file> <directory of training set>`
-- Running an existing model on the dataset `python src/main.py --detect <directory or image to be evaluated>`
+- Training a model via the CLI `python src/main.py --train <directory of dataset> <train ratio>` Where the train ratio is: 0 < train ratio < 1.

 ## Contribution